 Clinical Research as a Care Option Speakers

-Toyin Okanlawon, MD, MPH
+Toyin Okanlawon, MD

-Institute for Strategy & Competitiveness
+Harvard Business School, Institute for Strategy & Competitiveness

 Toyin Okanlawon, MD, MPH is a Lecturer and Senior Health Care Project Leader at Harvard Business School.
 As a member of Professor Michael Porter’s Value Based Health Care Delivery Team at the Institute for Strategy and Competiveness, Toyin develops strategy for transitioning health systems to value-based care models and helps clients implement the changes necessary to transform their business models.
 Other key projects include helping a large tertiary health care system form multidisciplinary care teams to enable high quality care in its specialty and primary care centers; developing and negotiating payment models for a community hospital; and working with other key industry stakeholders (IT vendors, pharmaceutical companies, etc.) on corporate strategy that aligns with value based health care.
 Additionally, Toyin lectures on health care management topics to executives and graduate school students.